MJ Melendez Preview, Player Props: Royals vs. Pirates

 MJ Melendez At The Plate

-- In 23.6% of his games this year, Melendez has had at least one RBI.
-He's picked up more than one in 9.8% and driven in three or more of his team's runs in two contests.
+- In 29 games this year (23.4%), Melendez has picked up an RBI, and in 12 of those games (9.7%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 44 games this year (35.8%), including multiple runs in nine games.
+- He has scored in 35.5% of his games this year, with two or more runs scored in 7.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.